IRS Mileage Deduction Calculator

 The IRS requires detailed records for mileage deductions.
 Keep a logbook or use a mileage tracking app to record dates, starting and ending odometer readings, destinations, and the purpose of each trip.
 This substantiates your claims against potential audits.

-While the standard mileage rate is convenient, sometimes the actual expense method (including gas, oil, repairs, insurance, depreciation, etc.) yields a higher deduction.
-Compare both methods annually, especially for newer vehicles or those with high operating costs, to maximize your tax benefit.
+The standard mileage rate ($0.725/mi for business in 2026) is convenient, but the actual expense method (gas, oil, repairs, insurance, depreciation) may yield a higher deduction for newer vehicles or those with high operating costs.
+Compare both methods annually.

 Differentiate Business, Medical, and Charity Miles

-The IRS Mileage Deduction Calculator helps individuals and businesses estimate their deductible vehicle expenses for business, medical, or charity purposes.
+The IRS Mileage Deduction Calculator helps individuals and businesses estimate their deductible vehicle expenses for business, medical, or charity purposes using the 2026 IRS standard mileage rates.
 By inputting annual miles driven, marginal tax rate, and mileage category, the tool instantly calculates the total mileage deduction and estimated tax savings.
-This is critical for maximizing tax benefits and understanding the true net cost of driving in 2025, ensuring compliance with IRS guidelines.

 How to Calculate Your IRS Mileage Deduction